Hospice of the Valley Careers

 2. Must be a graduate of an accredited school of professional registered nursing, BSN preferred; and

-3. Have had one (1) year med-surg experience with a hospice, home health, medical, surgical or critical care experience; and
+3. Have had two (2) years med-surg experience with a hospice, home health, medical, surgical or critical care experience; and

 4. Possess and maintain a current CPR Certification; and